Our Committee

 She has worked at Historic Royal Palaces since 1998 in various conservation roles across all HRP’s 6 sites.
 Roles which have included managing full refurbishment and storage projects, Salvage team, exhibition design projects and Event and Filming risk management projects.

-Kerren is currently Preventive Conservation Team leader and is responsible for the delivery of all aspects of Preventive Conservation for Hampton Court Palace and Kew Palace sites.
+Kerren is currently Preventive Conservation Manager and is responsible for the delivery of all aspects of Preventive Conservation for Hampton Court Palace and Kew Palace sites.
 She has wide experience across all aspects of Preventive Conservation but has particular interest in teaching and mentoring, lighting and showcase design, event risk management and insect pest management.

 Kerren is currently joint vice chair on the Icon Accreditation Committee where she represents Preventive Conservation.